cisstech/platon/README.md

 - In development mode, the architecture uses Docker to run the PostgreSQL, Redis, and PgAdmin services.
 The Nest.js and Angular applications are run on the host machine.
 Nginx is set up as a reverse proxy, directing requests to the appropriate services or applications.

 - The Nginx reverse proxy configuration is different for development and production environments.
 In development, Nginx is configured to proxy requests to the Angular and Nest.js applications running on the host machine.
-In production, the Angular and Nest.js applications are built and placed inside the Nginx container, which is then used as a full reverse proxy.
+In production, the Angular application is built and placed inside the Nginx container while the Nest.js application run on a different service inside docker, which is then used as a full reverse proxy.

 Here's a high-level overview of how the different parts interact: